labdmitriy/labdmitriy.github.io/_posts/2022-05-21-distributions-vs-packages.md

 ## Terminology
-If we try to search for _"package"_ definition, we can find [here](https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/glossary.html#term-package) that among others it is:
+If we try to search for _"package"_ definition, we can find in [The Hitchhiker’s Guide to Packaging](https://the-hitchhikers-guide-to-packaging.readthedocs.io/en/latest/glossary.html#term-package) that among others it is:
 > A directory containing an \_\_init\_\_.py file ..., and also usually containing modules (possibly along with other packages).

 But probably this is not totally correct, because without \_\_init\_\_.py file it is still can be used as a namespace package, and there is a great [article](https://bastien-antoine.fr/2022/01/discovering-python-namespace-packages/) about that.